Manchester Distance Access Scheme 2021

 1. Through UCAS

 MDAS may have been included as part of the offer you received through UCAS from The University of Manchester.
 If so, then all you need to do at this time is fill out the sign-up survey.
-We will then be in contact later in the academic year with further instructions.
+We'll then be in contact later in the academic year with further instructions.

 MDAS is open to students who meet certain background criteria as detailed below.
-In order to participate in the scheme you must be holding an offer from the University of Manchester.
-Some courses will stipulate that you must select Manchester as your Firm choice to participate.
+In order to participate in the scheme you must be holding an offer from The University of Manchester.
+Only students who choose Manchester as their 'Firm' choice will be able to participate in the academic element and go on to complete the scheme.

 To be eligible for MDAS, you must: